alex4ip/webmagic/user-manual-en.md

 * #### Tab

-Individual data processing tab (for example, a single press multiple pages) is a reptile troublesome issue. webmagic tab for the current solution is: In annotation mode, Model by implementing ** PagedModel ** interface, and the introduction of PagedPipeline to achieve as the first Pipeline.
+Individual data processing tab (for example, a single press multiple pages) is a crawler troublesome issue. webmagic tab for the current solution is: In annotation mode, Model by implementing ** PagedModel ** interface, and the introduction of PagedPipeline to achieve as the first Pipeline.
 Specific reference webmagic-samples can grab the code Netease news:? ** Us.codecraft.webmagic.model.samples.News163 **.

-About tab, there is an article for [some thoughts about reptiles implement paging](http://my.oschina.net/flashsword/blog/150039) a detailed description of webmagic tab implementation.
+About tab, there is an article for [some thoughts about crawlers implement paging](http://my.oschina.net/flashsword/blog/150039) a detailed description of webmagic tab implementation.
 Currently distributed paging feature is not implemented if the implementation RedisScheduler distributed crawling, please do not use the paging function.